In dit artikel

 - Client portals:

-What should you look for in a truly secure communication channel to exchange sensitive data?
+The exchange of sensitive data: what should you look for in a truly secure communication channel?

 When selecting a truly secure communication channel for exchanging sensitive or confidential data with clients, a web agency should consider the following factors: